sohrabhind/taskline/README.md

-# task-manager
+# taskline
 Sticky Task Manager for tasks and time management
-## To Run Task Manager:
+## To Run Taskline:
-* To launch the Task Manager, simply execute 'tasks.pyw' using the Python console.
+* To launch the Task Manager, simply execute 'taskline.pyw' using the Python console.
 ## To Create Windows executable file:
 * Generate a Windows executable file by running the following commands in the terminal:
 ```